 When I touted the idea of putting out tracklocross information, one of the most asked questions was what track frames could clear 32 mm wide tyres?
 Below you’ll see the frames that can handle wider tyres for getting out and about through your local woods.
-The list will hopefully be organic and will be updated and changed as I find more frames.
+Hopefully, the list will be organic and will be updated and changed as I find more frames.
 No links in the text are affiliate links.

 The All-City Big Block is a track legal frame with clearance for 32 mm tyres and a set of bottle bosses.
 Making it a simple conversion to tracklocross.
-The Big Block is also drilled for brakes, go with long drop brakes to make your life easier.
+The Big Block frame is also drilled for brakes; go with long-drop brakes to make your life easier.

 The Surly Steamroller is the quintessential do everything fixed gear.
 It has brake holes drilled and has fender eyelets.
 It has clearance for 700 x 38 mm tyres (you don’t want to try and use standard track wheel rims here if you’re going for 38 mm tyres).

-The Pake Rum Runner is a great no-nonsense choice for a tracklocross frame.
+The Pake Rum Runner is a fantastic no-nonsense choice for a tracklocross frame.
 You’ll find clearance for 32 mm tyres and a rear brake hole.
 You’ll also find that the frame decals are supplied, and it is up to you if you want to run them.

-It is technically not a frameset but with “wide tyres” in its name it is pretty hard to miss out.
+It is technically not a frameset, but it is pretty hard to miss out with “wide tyres” in its name.
 The Mercier Kilo WT can fit tyres up to 45 mm, which is 1.75″ for those allergic to the metric system.
 It is also the same price, or cheaper, than some of the framesets here, so you could argue you are getting bang for your buck, and it might be the easiest way to enjoy tracklocross.